 If you are in some isolated area, you can still shop at stores in the cheaper electronics districts online at Kakaku.com.
 You will need a Japanese friend to help if you can’t understand Japanese well enough though.

 For those in Japan looking for a free WiFi hotspot, you may be in for a shock – there are comparatively few.
 Starbucks now offers free wi-fi (although you have to register and set it up ahead of time), but other places like McDonalds that have the wi-fi service often require a paid contract with a paid service like Wi2 or a Japanese cell phone provider.
 You may be able to find one though at some hotels or on a site like Freespot.
 Another free option is 7-Spot at participating 7-11s (also Denny’s, Denny’s, Ito-Yokado Supermarkets, Seibu, and Sogo Department stores), as well as Japan Free Wi-Fi.
 Also, if you are a member of FON, you can access Japan’s livedoor access points for free.
 One person collected a list of places in Japan in 2008, and is probably mostly still reliable.
 NTT East also offers a free 14 day wi-fi service for the northern half of the country, and JR West provides a free 8 day wi-fi connection at major stations (prior registration required).
 Many cities, subways, and other rail lines are also starting to offer free wi-fi (with a large influx of tourists for the 2020 Olympics in mind).
 For example, Nagoya, Kyoto, Hiroshima, Fukuoka, and various points in Kyushu.
-If you do find one, be aware that it may not be truly secure and your passwords could be compromised.
+If you do find a hot spot, be aware that it may not be truly secure and your passwords or financial info could be compromised.
 Do not expect fast service with the freebies, however.

 In Japan, the whole country runs on 100V, with the northern half of the nation (i.e. north of the Oi River, which includes Tokyo) on 50Hz, and the southern half on 60Hz (same as in North America).
 If you’re from the US/Canada most electric gadgets will work fine, but things like quartz clocks on 50Hz will go nuts.
 Some ex-pats also say that items with electric motors on 50Hz will run slower, and not run normally when you take it home.
 This may or may not affect you.
 Also, if your hair dryer or other device runs at over 1500 watts, then you might trip the circuit breaker in Japan.
 For sensitive items, buying a Japanese surge protector and Uninterruptable Power Supply might be well worth the money.
-Another possible glitch is the plug -- while generally the same as those used in North America, some Japanese outlets may not allow you to put in polarized or 3 prong plugs.
-(Adapters do exist however).
+Another possible glitch is the plug — while generally the same as those used in North America, some Japanese outlets may not allow you to put in polarized or 3 prong plugs.
+(Cheap adapters do exist however).
 For TV, Japan uses the NTSC (not PAL) broadcast, like North America, Korea, and the Philippines.
 If you have family/friends from Europe or Australia send you a disc, you won’t be able to watch it unless it has a PAL to NTSC conversion.
 DVDs made on home DVD recorders should play fine, but retail movies may not play if they’re from a different DVD zone – in which case you need to rip it to your computer hard drive or copy it without the junk, as noted above.

 Dealing with Mr. NHK